 The following items will be required of all proposals.
-Projects that do not address these items will not be considered:
+Submissions that do not address them will not be considered:

-- A. Willingness to work with the City of Kenmore.
-Preparation of a site plan and supporting documentation in a timely manner that meets permit review requirements and requirements for submittal of funding requests.
-Basic site development issues such as access, infrastructure, sewer, water and other utilities must be coordinated with the City.
-A timeline for funding, permit approval and construction must be included in the proposal.
+- A. Willingness to Work with the City of Kenmore.
+Preparation of a site plan and supporting documentation in a timely manner that meets permit review requirements (potentially as modified by a Development Agreement) and requirements for submittal of funding requests.
+Basic site development issues such as access, infrastructure, drainage, sewer, water, and other utilities must be coordinated with the City.
+A timeline for funding, permit approval, and construction must be included in the proposal.
 In addition, a proposed public engagement process must be included in the proposal. - B. Density Expectations.
-The goal of this project is to provide approximately 80-100 new residential units on the site.

-- C. Development Agreement.
-The City anticipates that a Development Agreement between the developer and the City will be part of this proposal.
-A key goal is to provide the highest possible community benefits of this project; that may be best achieved by maximizing the number of units in the building, increasing the allowable height, and reducing on-site parking below what is required under current zoning.
+The goal of this project is to provide at least 150 residential units on the site. - C. Development Agreement.
+The City anticipates that a Development Agreement between the developer(s) and the City will be part of this proposal.
+A key goal of this project is to provide the highest possible benefits to the community; this may best be achieved through a variety of means such as by maximizing the number of units in the building, increasing the allowable height, and/or reducing on-site parking below what current zoning requires.
 Zoning regulations, including parking, may be modified under the Development Agreement. - Zoning.
-The site is zoned Downtown Commercial (DC), allowing a current maximum density of 72 units per acre and maximum height of 65 feet for mixed-use projects.
-Projects requesting modifications to allowed height or other zoning standards may be considered under a Development Agreement process. - Parking.
-The project will have parking requirements.
-The goal for the project is to provide enough parking to meet the needs of residents and the customers and employees utilizing the commercial or community space while also maximizing housing units and reducing parking space allotments where applicable or possible.
-Parking requirements will be negotiated as part of the Development Agreement. - D. Ability to leverage the City and ARCH combined commitment.
-The City of Kenmore will commit \$5 million for the construction of a mixed-use project, and ARCH will provide up to \$3 million, for a total starting financial commitment of over \$8 million as detailed in Section IX.
-The developer must clearly identify other financing sources, including private and public funders, which will leverage the initial investment from ARCH and the City of at least a 1:5 ratio.
+The site is zoned Downtown Commercial (DC), which requires a minimum density of 60 units per acre for standalone multi-family developments and allows for a current maximum density of 150 units per acre.
+There is a maximum height of 65 feet.
+Projects requesting modifications to the current allowed height or other zoning standards may be considered under a Development Agreement process. - Parking.
+The project will have parking requirements whose goal is to provide enough parking to meet the needs of both residents and the customers and employees who will utilize the commercial or community space while also maximizing housing units and reducing parking space allotments where applicable or possible.
+Parking requirements will be negotiated as part of the Development Agreement and may include underground parking.